chkp-dhouari/SourceGuard/README.md

 ThreatCloud will bring the best CVE and Malware DBs engine with our SAST and DAST security.
 > https://community.checkpoint.com/t5/CheckMates-Nuggets/What-is-Threat-Cloud/td-p/47738

-## SourceGuard is available for Beta testing on the CheckPoint Infinity portal.
+## SourceGuard is NOW available for Beta testing on the CheckPoint Infinity portal.
 ### Note: While in Beta testing, we will allow up to 100Mb of scans per day.

 ## SourceGuard Installation: